Shadow Health Heent Answer Key

 The Shadow Health HEENT exam simulates a real-life clinical encounter, requiring you to demonstrate proficiency in several key areas:

 • Patient History Taking: This involves effectively eliciting a detailed history from the virtual patient, focusing on their presenting symptoms, past medical history, and relevant social factors.
-Accurate questioning and active listening are paramount.
+Accurate questioning and active listening are essential.

 • Diagnostic Reasoning: Based on the patient's history and your physical examination findings, you'll need to formulate a differential diagnosis and justify your reasoning.
 This requires critical thinking and the ability to synthesize information.